FirespriteLtd/website/site/content/knowledgebase/pages/crash-issues-1.md

 platforms:
   - ps4
 ---
-Crashes are often the result of damaged or corrupt local data.
+Crashes can be the result of damaged or corrupt local data.

 To resolve issues of this nature, we would like to recommend that you please follow the steps below: